alexwkleung/Blossom-Editor/README.md

 # Warnings

-**1)** Since you'll be packaging the application yourself and running it, there will be no signature.

-**2)** Due to the lack of a proper load, save, file manager/explorer, and other factors, this SHOULD NOT be used in a professional or in a serious workflow of any sort.
+**1)** Due to the lack of a proper load, save, file manager/explorer, and other factors, this SHOULD NOT be used in a professional or in a serious workflow of any sort.

-**3)** You are liable for any file loss or damage.
+**2)** You are liable for any file loss or damage.
 Keep in mind that since this is a proof-of-concept and experimental, nothing about this is perfect in any way shape or form compared to current day text-editors.
 Everyone has different use cases.
 While this may work for others, it may not work for you.

 # Contributions